 Navy blue has come in and out of fashion over the past 50 years.
 Although not regularly used in home furnishings in the 1960s, navy blue was very popular in clothing during that decade.
-In the late 1970s through the 1980s navy was used as a “preppy” color.
-However, the 1990s ushered in warmer neutrals, like tan, beige, and brown.
-A trend that lasted until about 2010.
+In the late 1970s through the 1980s, navy was used as a “preppy” color.
+However, the 1990s ushered in warmer neutrals, like tan, beige, and brown – a trend that lasted until about 2010.
 In fact, it almost seems to have happened overnight: tan was out, gray was in.
-And

-These days navy really describes a group of dark blue colors with a variety of undertones, tints, and shades navy blue is represented by a variety of dark blue colors.
+These days navy really describes a group of dark blue colors with a variety of undertones, tints, and shades.
 These are some of my favorite shades below.

 |Shades of Navy Blue|

 A neutral color that plays well with others